 are selected and click Next.

-You will now be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see aboveright).
+You will now be presented with the dialog box entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).

-The final window is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see aboveright).
+The final dialog box is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).

 Excel will now present you with an empty Pivot Table, and a 'Pivot Table Field List'.
 Note that the data fields within the 'Field List' are the headers from your initial data spreadsheet.